-We invite you to participate in our 50kW Community Solar Garden, located at milepost 71 in Hatteras Village, NC.
-This project is open to all Cape Hatteras Electric Cooperative members!
+We invite members to participate in our 50kW Community Solar Garden, located at milepost 71 in Hatteras Village, NC.

 To view real-time production at the garden, visit our Sunny Portal.